Penguuuuu/titanic-plus/README.md

 Visit this URL and copy **ALL** of the code (if Tampermonkey prompts you to install the script, you can skip creating a script manually):
 [https://raw.githubusercontent.com/Penguuuuu/titanic-completion/refs/heads/main/fetcher.js](https://raw.githubusercontent.com/Penguuuuu/titanic-completion/refs/heads/main/fetcher.js)

-Create a new tampermonkey script, paste, then save the script
+Create a new tampermonkey script, paste, then save the script.
+It will ask permission for CORS, click always allow (CORS is needed to fetch the script from the github page.
+This because it allows for instant updates)

 Completion should now be configurable in settings and display on your profile:
 <img width="863" height="168" alt="image" src="https://github.com/user-attachments/assets/6671e90d-7f77-485e-9e55-f378129a69d0" />